Ahmad Shabery Cheek: Political career

 Ahmad Shabery left UMNO in 1989 to join other members rebelling against the then-Prime Minister Mahathir Mohamad in the newly formed breakaway Parti Melayu Semangat 46 (S46), until its dissolution in 1996 where he rejoined UMNO again.

 In 2004, he was elected as the Member of Parliament for Kemaman, defeating incumbent Abd Rahman Yusof of the People's Justice Party (PKR) by 15,882 votes.
 In 2008, he retained the seat after beating PKR's Fariz Musa by 12,682 votes, and won again in 2013, defeating Kamaruddin Chik (PKR) by 12,306 votes.
 But in the 2018 general election, he lost the parliamentary seat.

-After the 2008 general election, which saw the incumbent Information Minister Zainuddin Maidin lose his parliamentary seat, the then-Prime Minister Abdullah Ahmad Badawi appointed Ahmad as Zainuddin's replacement.
+After the 12th general elections in 2008, which saw the incumbent Information Minister Zainuddin Maidin lose his parliamentary seat, the then-Prime Minister Abdullah Ahmad Badawi appointed Ahmad as Zainuddin's replacement.

+In April 2009, he was appointed as Minister of Youth and Sports in a minor cabinet reshuffle.

-On 15 July 2008, Ahmad Shabery Cheek participated in a historic debate on the national fuel price with the opposition leader Anwar Ibrahim, which was televised live.
+On 15 July 2008, Ahmad Shabery Cheek participated in a historic debate on the national fuel price with then-opposition leader Anwar Ibrahim, which was televised live.

-In April 2009, the new Prime Minister Najib Razak appointed him as the Minister for Youth and Sports.
-After the 13th General Election, he was appointed as Minister of Communication and Multimedia.
+After the 13th general elections in 2013, he was appointed as Minister of Communications and Multimedia for a second time round, after holding the same position in 2008 under a differently named portfolio known as the Ministry of Information.

 In 2015, he was appointed as the Minister of Agriculture and Agro-based Industry in a cabinet reshuffle.
 When he and BN lost in the 2018 general election, he was replaced by Salahuddin Ayub from the Pakatan Harapan (PH) new government.

+Chairman of the Federal Land Development Authority (since 2023)

+On 28 June 2023, Ahmad Shabery was declared the new Chairman of FELDA succeeding Idris Jusoh.
+His appointment took effect on 1 July 2023.
+His appointment was welcomed positively, in which it marked as an enabler of the progress for the transformation efforts of FELDA to benefit both the existing and new generations of settlers.